 How to Apply

 Graduate Assistants (GA) are part-time, one to two-year professional positions that work alongside various departments within the Higher Education and Student Development program.
-There are GA positions in the Office of Christian Outreach, Office of Multicultural Development, International Student Programs, and Learning and Accessibility Services.
+There are GA positions in the Office of Ministry & Evangelism, Office of Multicultural Development, International Student Programs, and Learning and Accessibility Services, among others.
 GA positions provide graduate students the opportunity to both earn an income and gain career experience specific to the field in which they work.
 Students work 20 hours a week during the academic year, are paid a bi-weekly stipend and are provided a supplemental meal plan.

 How to Apply

-- Applicants must be enrolled as full-time students in the M.A. in Higher Education and Student Development.
+- Applicants must commit to being full-time residential students in the M.A. in Higher Education and Student Development program.

 Graduate Resident Advisers (GRAs) and Graduate Assistantships (GAs) receive financial assistance with housing, meals, tuition, and more.